Filipe da Costa: Bulgaria

 In September 2008, Costa signed for PFC CSKA Sofia.
 He made his debut for his new team on 4 October against FC Vihren Sandanski, playing a total of five matches during the season.
 In January of the following year CSKA released the player, via arbitration commission of the Bulgarian Football Union.

 On 28 January 2009, Costa joined PFC Levski Sofia on a three-year deal.
 He made his competitive debut also against Vihren, in the first game of the second round of the championship, a 3–2 win.
-On 9 May he appeared in The Eternal Derby against ex-team CSKA, with a 2–0 away win; in total, he contributed with eight appearances for an eventual league win.
+On 9 May he appeared in The Eternal Derby against ex-team CSKA, which resulted in a 2–0 away win; in total, he contributed with eight appearances for an eventual league win.

 On 21 June 2009, it was announced that Levski were trying to sell Costa.
 Club coach Emil Velev decided to sell the player due to his poor performances in the second round of the campaign.